raspberry-pi-maker/VoIP-related-codes/Freeswitch Calltcenter using mod_fifo/README.md

 # Freeswitch Callcenter using mod_fifo

-Recently, I made a call center using mod_fifo.
 FIFO stands for "First In, First Out".
 As calls enter the queue, they are arranged in order so that the call that has been in the queue for the longest time will be the first call to get answered.
 Generally FIFO call queues are used in "first come, first served" call scenarios such as customer service call centers.

 An alternative to mod_fifo is mod_callcenter which is more of a traditional ACD application and was contributed by a member of the FreeSWITCH™ community.
 However, mod_fifo is sufficient for a simple call center implementation.

 The terms used in Freeswitch documentation are slightly different from terms used in general call centers.
 There are some parts that can be a little confusing, but I will try to use the terms used in general call centers as much as possible.

-I will create a test environment for call center implementation as follows.
+I will create a test environment for call system implementation as follows.
 For reference, there is no agent concept in mod_fifo.
 The service is implemented using only the extension phone number.<br/><br/>

-## Test Environment
+# Test Environment
 <br>
 I prepared the following for testing.
 Two telephones (1001 and 1002) to be used by agents receiving inbound calls are connected to Freeswitch as extensions.
 And a separate phone was prepared to serve as a customer.
 This phone needs to be able to connect to another exchange or make calls to freeswitch directly over a sip trunk.
 I used the latter.<br/><br/>